 Brushing your dog’s teeth even once a week will help slow plaque and tartar buildup, but try to do it more if you can.
-The more you brush, the better his breath will smell.
+The more you brush, the better their breath will smell.

 DOES RAWHIDE HELP CLEAN DOG TEETH?